thillRobot/projects/carla/using_carla.md

 OK, more news!
 Running the installs in the container gets us past the library issue but, now we are running into another issue with the python client related to the fonts.

 Again, Nicholas said first test that you can run 'tutorial.py'.
 OK, lets try.

+### THINGS TO DO:

+* install and test ROS_BRIDGE
+* figure out controls for first demo - drive a car        - Pretty Close
+* clean up this document, it is a huge mess - A little better
+* test client on local machine - not in docker - Done
+* test client on local machine - in a docker   - Not done
+* test server on local machine - not in a docker? - not Done